MikeBishop/origin-fed-up/draft-bishop-httpbis-origin-fed-up.md

 compromise or misissuance, plus any amount of time required to discover the situation.

-# Balancing Privacy and Defense
+# Balancing Concerns

+The primary reasons for avoiding the DNS resolution were two-fold.
+First and more simply, there is a latency cost to performing DNS resolutions, and this permits clients to minimize latency before issuing requests.

-One reason for avoiding the DNS resolution was the fact that DNS is typically performed over clear-text.
+Second and more serious is the fact that DNS is typically performed over clear-text.
 In addition to the origin itself, other parties learn that the client is interested in contacting the origin:

 - The DNS server operator
 - The client's Internet Service Provider